2026 Asian Beach Games: Closing ceremony

+The 2026 Asian Beach Games closing ceremony was held on 30 April 2026.
+Philippine Olympic Committee president Abraham Tolentino received the Olympic Council of Asia flag signifying the Philippines role as host of the 2028 Asian Beach Games.

 The Games

 Sports

 On 11 April 2019, the Olympic Council of Asia initially announced that the Games would feature 93 events in 19 sports (22 disciplines), though three sports, ju-jitsu, teqball and beach woodball, were added later.
 In September 2025, the number of events was reduced to 63 in 14 sports (15 disciplines).
 Beach woodball, powerboat, powered paragliding and surfing were dropped.
+On March 23, 2026, organizers announced the women's beach soccer event had been dropped from the program due to low entries.